Keith Haring Art

 What You Do:

-- Start by cutting your posterboards to 18"x26" each.
-Then lay them end to end on a flat surface and tape the ends together, so that you have a sheet 18" tall and 52" long.
+- Start by cutting your poster boards down to 18" x 26" each.
+Then lay them end to end on a flat surface and tape the ends together so that you have a sheet 18 inches tall and 52 inches long.

 - Download the Keith Haring figures or use the figures as a guideline and let your child try drawing her own on the blue and white paper.
 Be sure to have about the same number of blue figures and white figures, and use several different poses!

 - Cut at least 13 stars (for our thirteen original colonies) from the yellow paper.